hosseinmd/prettier-plugin-jsdoc/README.md

 Many good examples of how this plugin work, are in tests directory.
 Compare tests and their snapshot

+configured with best practices of jsDoc style guides

 ## TOC

 - [Installation](#Installation)